-Forest elephant population: 50 +-
+- Forest elephant population: 60+

-Number of Rangers: 10
+- Number of rangers: 10

 AFEF will be providing vital equipment for the eco-guards on the ground including boots; socks backpacks and flashlights as well as camera traps and GPS units that will assist with anti-poaching operations as well as monitoring.
 AFEF will also be supporting the development of strategically located ranger posts around the Omo forest reserve to increase anti-poaching presence.